 A lot of old movies are sexist by twenty-first century standards, but science fiction movies from the 1950s, with their inevitable beautiful female scientists, often have a feminist theme in them, pushing back against that sexism.
 As a result, the message tends to be mixed, with the movie expressing a sexist attitude one minute and a feminist attitude the next.
 For example, in Rocketship X-M (1950), Dr. Lisa Van Horn is a female scientist who is going to be part of a crew on the title spaceship.
 Much is made of her qualifications.
-But then, when it comes time for the astronauts to strap themselves in, we see that the men can easily strap themselves in, but one of the men has to strap Lisa in.
+But then, when it comes time for the astronauts to secure themselves for blastoff, we see that the men can easily strap themselves in, but one of the men has to strap Lisa in.
 This strange combination of sexism and feminism is especially flagrant in It Came from Beneath the Sea.

 Of course, once Mathews has seen what Joyce looks like without her protective radiation suit on, he is especially glad she will be forced to continue on, and he wastes little time making his moves on her.
 He wants to know if there is anything going on between her and Carter.
 “Oh, you mean romance,” she says, as she picks up a foot-long test tube.
 While gently holding this scientific prop with phallic significance, she teases him about the lack of women aboard a submarine, but she refuses to say whether there is anything between her and Carter.
 Later, when Joyce definitively determines the nature of the substance, Carter kisses her on the cheek, and then she nestles in his arms as Mathews calls Naval Intelligence.
 If they were actually involved romantically, this would not be so strange.
 But they are not.
 As a result, we once again get that strange mixture of feminism and sexism: on the one hand, she is the expert in her field and has found the solution; on the other hand, she is a pretty girl that men just naturally kiss and hold in their arms, even when that man is a colleague in a professional setting.